andreea-chirvase/receipt_scanner_app/README.md

 ## Author

-Built by a senior Android developer from the fintech domain, showcasing Clean Architecture and Flutter best practices for portfolio purposes.
+Built by a senior Android developer, showcasing Clean Architecture and Flutter best practices for portfolio purposes.

 ---